Saint Madeleine Sophie Barat (1779-1865)

 It was later admirers of Philippine who initiated her process of canonization in the Catholic Church.
 She was declared a saint of the Catholic Church in 1988.
 Her Feast Day is November 18.

 Mary Ann Aloysia Hardey, a central figure in the expansion of the Society of the Sacred Heart in North America, was born in Piscataway, Maryland, December 8, 1809, of a farming and slaveholding family.
 As a child, Mary Ann moved with her family and household to Opelousas, Louisiana, and in 1822, she was enrolled as a student at the Convent of the Sacred Heart in nearby Grand Coteau.
 Upon completing her studies in 1825, Mary Ann entered the novitiate of the Society of the Sacred Heart at Grand Coteau and took the name Aloysia.
-The day after she received the habit of a novice, she departed with Eugénie Audé for the foundation of Saint Michael, a new school closer to New Orleans.
+The day after she received the habit of a novice, she departed with Eugénie Audé for the foundation of Saint Michael's, a new school closer to New Orleans.
 Her first vows were advanced seven months in 1827 so that she could be put in charge of the school.
-A young religious of many talents, she made her final profession in 1833 at the age of twenty-four, and a few months later was named superior, a charge she would bear for the rest of her life.
+A young religious of many talents, she made her final profession in 1833 at the age of 24, and a few months later was named superior, a charge she would bear for the rest of her life.

 In 1840, Aloysia Hardey moved to New York City where the first school and convent of the Society of the Sacred Heart in the eastern United States had been opened.
 In 1844, she was charged with the houses in eastern North America.
-During her twenty-seven years as superior, Mother Hardey opened sixteen houses of the Sacred Heart from Canada to Cuba, and throughout the eastern United States.
+During her 27 years as superior, Mother Hardey opened 16 houses of the Sacred Heart from Canada to Cuba, and throughout the eastern United States.
 She moved the center of the vicariate from Manhattanville in New York City to Kenwood, Convent of the Sacred Heart in Albany, New York, where she established a new novitiate for the vicariate in 1864.
 She traveled extensively and made nineteen transatlantic voyages for Society meetings and retreats.

 In 1871, Mother Hardey was appointed assistant general of the Society of the Sacred Heart based in Paris.
 During her fifteen years in this position, she assisted the superior general in founding and rebuilding European convents.
 She also returned to the United States occasionally to attend to business concerning the American houses.